Call for a FREE consultation at (713) 222-6767

 Have You Been Accused of an Improper Teacher - Student Relationship?

-Teaching is challenging and forming personal relationships with students may be the most effective way to make a difference.
-But as a teacher, you should always be aware of the boundaries between you and your students.
+Teaching is challenging, and forming personal relationships with students may be the most effective way to make a difference.
+However, as a teacher, you should always be aware of the boundaries between you and your students.

 If you are ever accused of violating those boundaries and forming an inappropriate relationship with a student in Harris County, you need to speak with Houston sex crimes lawyer Ned Barnett immediately.